Kevin Bleeker: Professional career

 In 2018, Bleeker joined the Landstede Hammers and helped the team win the DBL championship in his first season.

 In June 2022, he signed with Den Helder Suns, marking a return to Den Helder after 11 years.
+In April 2023, during the 2022–23 season with the Suns, Bleeker announced his retirement from basketball.
+After a slow recovery from a severe knee injury, he was advised by doctors to stop playing professional sports.

 International career

 In 2014, Bleeker played his first games for the Dutch national basketball team in the FIBA EuroBasket 2015 qualification.
 He was part of the team that qualified for EuroBasket 2015, the country's first EuroBasket qualification since 25 years.
 Overall, Bleeker played in a total of 11 games for the Netherlands.